 All FET assessment is criterion referenced.
-Successful achievement of the award is based on learners attaining the required standards of knowledge, skill or competence consistent with the minimum intended programme learning outcomes.
+Successful achievement of the award is based on learners attaining the required standards of knowledge, skill or competence.

 The techniques set out below are considered the optimum approach to assessment for this component.
 In exceptional circumstances providers may identify alternative assessment techniques through the provider's application for programme validation which are reliable and valid but which are more appropriate to their context.